michaelnguyen974/CV/README.md

 #### University of Cambridge - Homerton college (September 2017 to July 2018)

-- PGCE certificate in education with Chemistry specialism.
+- PGCE certificate in education with Chemistry specialism
 - Outstanding OFSTED inspection when observed
 - Kpop and Homerton society member